 Welcome to GCR's Weekly Newsletter Archive

 Are you interested in state legislation that impacts our students and our campus?
-How about how the new administration in D.C. will affect our foreign students, faculty and staff, or funding for research, grants and student aid?
+How about how federal policies affect our foreign students, faculty and staff, or funding for research, grants and student aid?
 Do you want to read about students doing powerful work with all levels of government?
 Or maybe you are fascinated (or at least entertained) by the campus-community relationship and things "town and gown?"
 Then our GCR newsletter is for you!

 This Week in Government and Community Relations at UC Berkeley is a newsletter developed by colleagues in the Chancellor's Office of Government and Community Relations to provide information about local, state and federal policies, actions and events that could impact the university and the communities that count on us.
 Please sign up for future newsletters.
 Unsubscribe here.
 And feel free to contact newsletter editor Jen Loy at JenLoy@berkeley.edu.

 February 15: UCB Expert testifies in DC, CA Lt.
 Gov on campus, alumna appointed CA Surgeon General, Chancellor hosts community leaders, and Underground Scholars!

 February 8: Dean Tsu-Jae King Liu in DC, CA strongly support newsom’s budget priorities, student leaders advocate for improving street lighting, councilmembers agree, Center for Cities and Schools, Y-PLAN host youth planners, partners!

 February 1: UC comments on proposed changes to Title IX; UCB Marijuana Research Center launches; Oakland Magazine's names Senator Skinner Person of the Year Senator Skinner; GCR supports Youth & Government; Kelly Correll on KALX and show opens in Oakland, Berkeley passes disposable foodware ordinance.